WebOrigami/docs/src/content/pattern/indexPages.md

 {{ functions/@epilogue }}
 ```

-If we use this to transform the `more` branch of the HTML graph, we'll get:
+If we use this to transform the `more` branch of the HTML tree, we'll get:

 <figure>
 {{ @svg pattern-intro/index/indexPages.js(htmlObject/more) }}